Saturday, December 6, 2025

 Share

-When you’re popping the cork on a bottle of champagne, you’re also opening up a window into the changing world of viticulture.
-Just how sustainable are the world’s top luxury champagnes?
+When you’re popping the cork on a bottle of Champagne, you’re also opening up a window into the changing world of viticulture.

-A good bottle of champagne should set you back at least $100.
-But a really good bottle of champagne?
-Well, that can set you back thousands of dollars.
+A good bottle of Champagne should set you back at least $100.
+But a really good bottle of Champagne?
+Well, that can set you back a month’s rent, or more.
 To the connoisseur, taste warrants the hefty price tag, though.
-But there may be other reasons to splurge on a top-shelf bottle of champagne, particularly as the world’s leading luxury labels make efforts to improve their sustainability.
+But there may be other reasons to splurge on a top-shelf bottle of Champagne, particularly as the world’s leading luxury labels make efforts to improve their sustainability.

 The need for sustainable practices in Champagne is further underscored by the palpable effects of climate change.
 Unusually dry weather and low rainfall have led to early harvests, a phenomenon becoming increasingly common due to rising global temperatures.
 This climatic shift, while temporarily beneficial in producing top-quality grapes, is not sustainable long-term, prompting the industry to adapt and innovate.